 Note: Are you still suffering from pain or discomfort several days after dental implant surgery and time isn't helping?
 Be sure to contact us immediately.

 Any time that you have surgery, there are risks involved.
-We always do our best to minimize the complications involved with implant surgery.
-However, there are still risks, although they're very rare and easy to treat.
+We always do our best to minimize the complications involved with dental implant surgery.
+However, there are still risks, although it's important to call us so we can treat the issue.

 You may experience one or a combination of the following risks:

-- Sinus issues, especially when the implant is inserted in the upper jaw
+Sinus issues, especially when the dental implant is inserted in the upper jaw

 We'll discuss all of these risks with you before the procedure.
 Our team will work to minimize and identify potential risks before the procedure.